 On 18 September 2019, all associations/CSOs entered in the PRH Register of Associations received a Business ID.
 The registration numbers recorded in the Register of Associations are no longer in use.
 The change does not apply to associations/CSOs that have been issued a Business ID before 18 September 2019.
 New associations/CSOs filed with the Register of Associations will be issued a Business ID as soon as their start-up notification has been registered in the Business Information System (BIS).
 The PRH does not send any separate confirmation that a Business ID has been issued.
 The code will be visible through the association/CSO name search function approximately two weeks after a start-up notification has been submitted in paper format to the PRH.
 Associations/CSOs can obtain a Business ID free of charge.

-Fill in a paper copy of the form and send it to
+Fill in the form and send it to

 PRH-Verohallinto, Finnish Business Information System

 or take it to the Finnish Patent and Registration Office, a local office of the Tax Administration, an ELY Centre (Centre for Economic Development, Transport and the Environment) or a Local Registry Office.

 Please log in to Suomi.fi e-Identification to identify yourself using your online banking codes, a mobile certificate or a certificate card.